cloudlinux/cloudlinux-doc/docs/cloudlinux_installation/README.md

 #### Requirements

-1. CloudLinux with liblve 0.8 or later.
+1. CloudLinux OS Shared with liblve 0.8 or later.
 2. Apache 2.2.x or 1.3.
 3. mod_suexec should be enabled.

 To achieve optimal performance, we recommend to [convert from mod_fastcgi to mod_fcgid](/cloudlinux_installation/#converting-from-mod-fastcgi-to-mod-fcgid).

 There is no need to install mod_hostinglimits – it comes built in with H-Sphere.
-Once you load kernel from CloudLinux with liblve 0.8 or later – it will get enabled.
+Once you load kernel from CloudLinux OS Shared with liblve 0.8 or later – it will get enabled.

 You can check if LVE is enabled by running:
 <span class="notranslate"> </span>